PacktPublishing/Generative-AI-for-Cloud-Solutions/labs/lab03-Evaluation/lab03-evaluation.md

 #### Evaluating and Deploying RAG Workflow on Prompt Flow

-The purpose lab is to understand how we can evaluate RAG workflows against groundtruth data using metrics like similarity, groundedness and relevance povided on Prompt Flow.
+The purpose of this lab is to understand how we can evaluate RAG workflows against groundtruth data using metrics like similarity, groundedness and relevance povided on Prompt Flow.

 #### Prerequisites